pforret/mkdox/README.md

 # use 'mkdox new' to create new Mkdocs Material project
 mkdox new <name>

-# use 'mkdox build' to create static HTML site in _site folder
+# use 'mkdox build' to create static HTML site in /site folder
 mkdox build

 # use 'mkdox serve' to start local website server (for preview)